 Elder abuse can take many different forms.
-The most common forms of elder abuse are financial abuse and neglect.
+The most common forms of elder abuse are financial and psychological/emotional abuse.

 Physical abuse describes any deliberate act that causes pain for, injury to, or intimidation of, an older person.
 This includes all forms of physical assault, along with the use of restraint by physical or chemical methods.